soyolove/GroupGPT/README.md

 To quick start with full experience and function, what you need to do is to set .env file.

-1. create .env file according to .env.example format
+1. create .env file in 'group-gpt-app' according to .env.example format

 2. get your supabase key and openai api-key